 My eventual course to the top of a hill was made all too tempting by the sight of a good clear track up the side of Creag a’ Chalamain from the gap.
 The reward for my energy expenditure was ample views of all that lay about me.
 The experience laid the seed of an idea for resolving hill identification questions, an occasional bugbear of mine: to work out what hills feature in one of your photos, get on top of one of them to simplify your view of the landscape.
 Cairngorm and Braeriach lay among the cornucopia that lay about me.
 Both were holding on to snow with the latter really succeeding in its hoarding of the white stuff.
 By staying lower down, I was avoiding any such difficulties.

 From an Easter weekend for which the forecast was none too promising, I managed to extract a decent walk.
-Having a well stocked ideas shelf and some free time meant that a getaway proved possible when things started to look better for the U.K..
-The rain stayed in Ireland to saturate the countryside and annoy people like my father.
+Having a well-stocked ideas shelf and some spare time meant that a getaway proved possible when things started to look better for the U.K. The rain stayed in Ireland to saturate the countryside and annoy people like my father.
 I suppose that it sounds perverse to have some gaining from the discomfort of others and it’s not the first time that I remember that happening but I suppose that’s life.

 Whichever way that you do it, this is a long schlep from Macclesfield.
 It’s the sort of journey that makes the Caledonian Sleeper an appealing idea were it not for the cost.
 Still, if you allow the time and avoid engineering works, a return train works out well enough if a little on the expensive side.
-Travelling at Easter as I did meant that engineering works on the West Coast mainline sent me around by York to Edinburgh before continuing to Inverness.
-Logistically, I needn’t have done it on the way back but return ticketing was probably best from the cost point of view.
-Flying is another idea but times aren’t always in your favour and I’m not sure how they’d cope with walking poles unless a duffel bag came too.
+Travelling at Easter, as I did, meant that engineering works on the West Coast mainline sent me around by York to Edinburgh before continuing to Inverness.
+Logistically, I needn’t have done it on the way back, but return ticketing was probably best from the cost point of view.
+Flying is another idea, but times aren’t always in your favour and I’m not certain how they’d cope with walking poles unless a duffel bag came too.
 Of course, there’s the environmental consequences to be considered too.
 Sitting back on a train with a music player and something to read isn’t so bad, is it?